© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bell barrows and a bowl barrow 400m south-west of Oak Tree Farm: part of the Coombe Beacon round barrow cemetery is a scheduled monument protected by Historic England under reference 1008019.
 View the official record →

-Two bell barrows and a bowl barrow 400m south-west of Oak Tree Farm is a Bronze Age funerary monument forming part of the Coombe Beacon round barrow cemetery in Dorset.
+Two bell barrows and a bowl barrow 400m south-west of Oak Tree Farm is a Bronze Age burial monument forming part of the Coombe Beacon round barrow cemetery in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008019.

 Two bell barrows and a bowl barrow 400m south-west of Oak Tree Farm: part of the Coombe Beacon round barrow cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008019.